-As of noon today, a ban on open fires for the unincorporated portions of Larimer County goes into effect.
-Also in effect is a ban on the use of fireworks, public firework displays and incendiary devices.
+As of noon today, restrictions on open fires for the unincorporated portions of Larimer County go into effect.
+These restrictions stay in effect until midnight, August 22, 2017.
+Also in effect are restrictions on the use of fireworks, public firework displays and incendiary devices.

-Due to dry conditions the danger of wildfire, forest and grass fires is very high in Larimer County.
-Today's restrictions were based on a recommendation from the Larimer County Sheriff's office and were unanimously approved by the Board of County Commissioners.
+Due to hot, dry conditions, the danger of wildfire, forest and grass fires is high in Larimer County.
+Today's restrictions were based on a recommendation from the Larimer County Sheriff's Office and were unanimously approved by the Board of County Commissioners.

 - Contained open fires in permanently constructed stationary masonry or metal fireplaces specifically designed for the purpose of combustion

-- Charcoal fired grills when used at a private residence and location on a non-combustible surface of at lease ten feet in diameter.
+- Charcoal fired grills when used at a private residence and location on a non-combustible surface of at least 10 feet in diameter

-The Sheriff my give limited exemptions from these restrictions based on his pre-approval and inspection.
+The Sheriff may give limited exemptions from these restrictions based on his pre-approval and inspection.